More

 You often listened to Chicago baseball on the radio and grew fluent in the lingo of the game.

 [I was five or six years old, snow still on the ground.
 The sun had made it “packy” —good for snowballs.
 From by the apple tree, I threw one your way.
 It must have hit you; you set your jaw, scooped up snow, formed it, launched it, and missed me.
 I barely saw it.
-It met the trunk of the tree at my side with a THWACK that shook the tree.
+It met the trunk of the tree at my side with a THWACK that shook the tree and the roots beneath my feet.
 Two revelations: First, you has a really good arm.
 Second, and more imposing was that because you wouldn’t hurt me: you had aimed at the tree.

 At St. Anthony’s you played ball with the boys.
 The years at home, we watched the Brewers.
 Your memory was slipping.
 You still knew the game, the rules.
 Your love of the game makes sense: baseball moves at the proper pace.
 You know all the players.
 Play begins in spring (with planting), and ends in fall (with harvest).
 The seasons lead.